danchoi/soywiki/README.markdown

     namespaced.WikiWord

-A namespaced WikiWord is a WikiWord prefixed by a namespace.
+A namespaced WikiWord is a WikiWord prefixed by a namespace and a period.
 The namespace word must start with a lower-case letter and consist only of letters, numbers, and underscore characters.
 You can't chain namespace words together: the maximum nesting level is 1.

 Namespaced WikiWords help organize your wiki space conceptually.
 They also have two other benefits: